logseq/docs/README.md

 ## Contributing

+Thank you!
+Looking for something to contribute on documents?
+There's a [Project Board](https://github.com/orgs/logseq/projects/5/views/1?filterQuery=label%3Adocumentation)

 To contribute you will want to see how your changes look locally.
 In order to do this you should:

 1. Ensure you have [git](https://git-scm.com/downloads) installed.